GuoqingWang1/DMC/README.md

 # DMC
-Decoupling Metacognition and Cognition: A Framework for Quantifying Metacognitive Ability in LL
+Decoupling Metacognition and Cognition: A Framework for Quantifying Metacognitive Ability in LLMs